GaoJeffrey/mdbook-lang/README.md

 sun jdk/openjdk for java

-nodejs for javascript and typescript
+node.js for javascript and typescript

 tsc for typescript